 - contentious applications to the Australian Competition and Consumer Commission;

-- applications for judicial review and appeals against administrative decision makers including in relation to high profile liquor licensing and planning approval matters
+- applications for judicial review and appeals against administrative decision makers including in relation to high profile liquor licensing and planning approval matters; and

 - insolvency related matters including, preference payment claims, winding up applications, numerous statutory demand related issues, security interests (and enforcement of those interests).

-- In insolvency matters, working both for and against appointees from firms including Grant Thornton, PPB Advisory and Hall Chadwick.
-The matters he has advised range from various small to mid-scale preference payment recovery matters through to matters requiring concurrent litigation in three jurisdictions to secure acquisition of mining tenements.
+- In insolvency matters, working both for and against appointees from firms including Grant Thornton, RSM Australia, Hall Chadwick, Jirsch Sutherland and BRI Ferrier.
+The matters he has advised on range from various small to mid-scale preference payment recovery matters through to matters requiring concurrent litigation in three jurisdictions to secure acquisition of mining tenements.